Xilinx/VMC_Help/HLS/HLS_Kernel_Function/README.md

 ``` pre
 void func(hls::stream<unsigned int> &in, const ap_uint<8> (&param_in)[32], hls::stream<unsigned int> &out, ap_uint<8> param_out);
 ```
+For a complete list of supported function arguments, see the table below.

 For stream inputs and outputs, this block accepts variable size signals and produces variable size outputs.